MicrosoftDocs/power-platform/power-platform/admin/email-message-filtering-correlation.md

 Smart matching relies completely on the existence of similarity between emails.
 The subject and recipients (from, to, cc and bcc) list are the two important components that are considered with checking for similarity.

-When an email is sent from CRM, there are two sets of hashes generated for it and stored in the database.
+When an email is sent from Dynamics 365, there is two sets of hashes that are generated and stored in the database.

-- **Subject hashes**: To generate subject hashes, the subject of the email, which may include the CRM token if its usage is enabled in system settings, is first checked for noise words like RE: FW: etc. The noise words are stripped off the subject and then tokenized.
+- **Subject hashes**: To generate subject hashes, the subject of the email, which may include the Dynamics 365 token if its usage is enabled in system settings, is first checked for noise words like RE: FW: etc. The noise words are stripped off the subject and then tokenized.
 All the non empty tokens (words) are then hashed to generate subject hashes.

 - **Recipient hashes**: To generate the recipient hashes the recipient (from, to, cc, bcc) list is analyzed for unique email addresses.
 For each unique email address an address hash is generated.